openrelayxyz/ethercattle-deployment/docs/source/topics/design/approach.rst

 light weight, proxying requests to the underlying database with minimal overhead.
 Writing to the Kafka topic is handled asynchronously, so write operations are unlikely to be delayed substantially due to logging.
-Read operations be virtually unaffected by the wrapper.
+Read operations will be virtually unaffected by the wrapper.

 While we have currently implemented a Kafka logger, we have defined an abstract interface that could theoretically support a wide variety of messaging systems.